samanthi23/app-academy-ruby-module/ADTsReview/ADT.md

 be careful of is that don't include duplicates iterate then make sure that thing is not included in the set use

+### in a Hashmap just check for inclusion no need to iterate over everything

 # Map.rb
 ```
     def get(key)